robofoo/dyblog/source/_posts/2012-06-08-ruby-productivity-ping-range-of-urls.markdown

 ---

 **tl;dr** Coming from a Microsoft web dev background I'm often surprised at how simple yet productive ruby can be.
-An example of this is a short ruby script I wrote to ping a list of urls and display summary results.
+An example of this is a short (4 lines) ruby script I wrote to ping a list of urls and display summary results.

-***
+## Background

 I'll be honest, switching from the Microsoft stack to the rails stack was hard.
 But one thing that helped me feel productive early on was focusing on ruby first.